dolmios/eslint-config-dolmios/README.md

 #### Extending Prettier

-> This method does **not** offer a way to _extend_ the configuration to overwrite some properties from the shared configuration.
+> The above method does **not** offer a way to _extend_ the configuration to overwrite some properties from the shared configuration.
 If you need to do that, import the file in a `.prettierrc.js` file and export the modifications.
 > [https://prettier.io/docs/en/](https://prettier.io/docs/en/configuration.html#sharing-configurations)

 ```js